• Skip to main content

 Where to stay in Córdoba

+We stayed at AT Suites, an excellent recommendation from an Argentinean friend.
+It has a higher user rating than either of Cordoba’s 5-star accommodations and is within walking distance from both San Martin Plaza and Nueva Córdoba.
 In fact, we never used our car while in Cordoba.
-Our self-contained apartment was clean, comfortable, and had everything we needed, including kitchenware.
+Our self-contained apartment was clean and comfortable and had everything we needed, including kitchenware.
 Breakfast was left for us in the refrigerator.
-The car parking, in a public lot below the building, was included in our rate.
+The car parking in a public lot below the building was included in our rate.
+Reserve your stay at AT Suites here

+Also highly rated by users, Caseros 248 Hotel is a four-star accommodation offering a more traditional hotel experience with larger-than-average rooms and comfortable bedding.
 Rather than do it yourself, a restaurant serves breakfast.
 With concierge service and a 24-hour front desk, a coffee shop, bar, and free wifi, they seem to have it all.
 We think this might be the best place to stay in Cordoba.
+Reserve your stay at Caseros 248 Hotel here

 Getting to Córdoba

-One can fly into the Cordoba airport, drive, or take a bus from Buenos Aires, Mendoza, Salta, or Rosario.
 We opted to drive.
 It was quick, easy, and trouble-free to rent a car in Buenos Aires using RentalCars.com.
 They arranged everything.
 We simply showed up, signed the paperwork, and our car was ready to go.

-Practical Information and tips on visiting Córdoba
+Practical information and tips on visiting Córdoba

 • If you are new to Argentina, you will want to start with this general Argentina travel guide.